hsutter/cppfront/README.md

 - make it easy to write a parser (e.g., having a context-free grammar and order-independent semantics.

 This repo is an experiment to try to develop a proof of concept that evolution along these lines may be possible.
 For example, this repo's `parse.h` is a standalone context-free parser that is growing month by month as I implement more of the "syntax #2" experiment.

+> **Important disclaimer: Please do not make the mistake of focusing on syntax, or thinking 'Herb wants to make syntax pretty.'
+That is _so_ not the point.** The syntax is not the important thing — yes, we should make it clean too, and yes, it's the most visible thing. **The important thing is the semantics** — the syntax is just the gateway into a new open space where can (finally) fix the semantics.
+If this project were just about 'making the syntax prettier' it would be a total waste of time.
+I'm not interested in wasting my time on 'just lipstick,' I want to solve semantic problems so I can write C++ code more safely and conveniently myself on my own future projects.

 # Where's the documentation?